alan-turing-institute/AssurancePlatform/README.md

 ## About this Repository 🗂

-This repository contains the code and documentation for the SAFE-D Assurance platform—a web application for building trustworthy and ethical assurance cases, developed by researchers at the [Alan Turing Institute](https://www.google.com/url?sa=t&source=web&cd=&cad=rja&uact=8&ved=2ahUKEwi-4ZW65bL-AhXJMMAKHfeGCJ8QFnoECBUQAQ&url=https%3A%2F%2Fwww.turing.ac.uk%2F&usg=AOvVaw0uxvZzQpCGw78bVsaCsSOm).
+This repository contains the code and documentation for the SAFE-D Assurance platform—an application for building trustworthy and ethical assurance cases, developed by researchers at the [Alan Turing Institute](https://www.google.com/url?sa=t&source=web&cd=&cad=rja&uact=8&ved=2ahUKEwi-4ZW65bL-AhXJMMAKHfeGCJ8QFnoECBUQAQ&url=https%3A%2F%2Fwww.turing.ac.uk%2F&usg=AOvVaw0uxvZzQpCGw78bVsaCsSOm).

 To view the documentation site, please go to [https://alan-turing-institute.github.io/AssurancePlatform](https://alan-turing-institute.github.io/AssurancePlatform).